Urban legends about drugs: Man slices off his face and feeds it to dogs

 One legend holds that a man who, while under the influence of the drug, thoroughly sliced off pieces of his own face, including his eyes, to feed to his pet dogs.
 Some versions of this tale say he suffered permanent brain damage as well.
 This legend is remarkably similar to what the character Mason Verger did in Thomas Harris' 1999 novel Hannibal.
 The legend, however, dates back earlier than 1999, and can be traced to former New York homicide detective Vernon J. Geberth, who writes about it in his book Practical Homicide Investigation.
 According to Geberth, this actually did occur to a man named Michael, and Geberth was one of the detectives called to the scene.
 A 1989 book by Dr. Joseph Sacco also mentions this story, albeit with a few differences in the details.

 Superhuman strength

 Some reports cite a widely held belief that PCP can give its users "superhuman" strength for the duration of its effects, and there are several anecdotes alleging this phenomenon.
+Sometimes, the related controversial pseudoscientific concept of "excited delirium" is invoked in these anecdotes.
 However, the drug does not typically make the user significantly stronger in reality than they otherwise would be.